phonedude/cs595-s22/assignments/Murphy/3/README.md

 The mean of the total amount of cookies is 243 cookies divided by 54 unique URLs being 4.352.
 There were several URLs that caused me issues, those being akamaized.net ssl-images-amazon.com, twimg.com, usnews.com, and mega.nz.
 I was able to work around mega.nz's hanging response using "curl -iLks https://mega.nz | head -10".
-The hanging response that usnews.com could also be circumvented by setting setting the user-agent to mimic a browser environment, and changing the accept-language argument, although I could not get it to work due to not having the correct libcurl version installed.
+The hanging response that usnews.com could also be circumvented by setting the user-agent to mimic a browser environment, and changing the accept-language argument, although I could not get it to work due to not having the correct libcurl version installed.
 Two URLs, nhk.or.jp and leparisien.fr required prepending "www." to them in order